Sport in the city

 Boxing Society Fight Night

 The Boxing Society hosts a series of boxing nights fully affiliated and licensed with England Boxing, featuring men's and women's bouts.

 The society's events team transforms the venue into a professional-style boxing arena with all the hype and pomp you'd expect in a pro match, including a pop-up bar.
 With sell-out crowds of up to 400 people, the nights are always a popular drawcard among students.

 We have lots of sports clubs and societies you can join – the list here is a snapshot.
 If you don't find something you're interested in, you can set up your own club or society.

 Freshers' Fair is a great place to meet club reps and find out more about teams.
 Or you could go to a club social to get to know your team mates better.
 Many club socials take place on our official student night – Purple Wednesdays.

 Fancy a taster before committing to a sports club?
-Our Give Me Sport weekend gives you the chance to try 24 sports over 3 days.
+Our Give Me Sport weekend gives you the chance to try over 35 sports over 4 days.

 If you're new to sport, our clubs offer full equipment and support in every session, and are a great opportunity to socialise.

 Here are some of the sports clubs you can join at Portsmouth: